ga4gh/data-repository-service-schemas/openapi/tags/UploadOperations.md

 **Clients**: Check service-info first, calculate checksums, implement retry logic **Servers**: Use short-lived credentials, support multiple upload methods, implement rate limiting **Security**: Time-limited credentials, single-use URLs, proper logging

+## Security Considerations

+**Credential Scoping**: Implementers SHOULD scope upload credentials to the minimum necessary permissions and duration.
+Credentials should:
+- Allow write access only to the specific upload URL/path provided
+- Have the shortest practical expiration time (typically 15 minutes to 1 hour)
+- Be restricted to the specific file size and content type when possible
+- Not grant broader storage access beyond the intended upload location

+This principle of least privilege reduces security exposure if credentials are compromised or misused.

 ## Example Workflows